flowable/flowable-engine/docs/docusaurus/docs/cmmn/ch04-Spring.md

 ## Unit testing

 When integrating with Spring, business cases can be tested very easily using the standard standard [Flowable testing facilities](cmmn/ch03-API.md#unit-testing).
-The following examples show how a case definition is tested in typical Spring-based JUnit 4 and 5 test:
+The following examples show how a case definition is tested in typical Spring-based JUnit Jupiter test:

-**JUnit 5 test.**
+**JUnit Jupiter test.**

     @ExtendWith(FlowableCmmnSpringExtension.class)
-    @ExtendWith(SpringExtension.class)
-    @ContextConfiguration(classes = CmmnSpringJunitJupiterTest.TestConfiguration.class)
+    @SpringJUnitConfig(CmmnSpringJunitJupiterTest.TestConfiguration.class)
     class MyBusinessCaseTest {

       @Autowired